cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

-  To allow connections from client, server should find the corresponding public key in the list of allowed keys and, more important, **the pairing between keys** need to be preserved: you can't connect using a private key of a different pair of keys.
+  To allow connections from client, server should find the corresponding public key in the list of allowed keys and, more important, **the pairing between keys** need to be preserved: you can't connect using a private key of a different key pair.

 .. warning::